-In determining the composition of compensation packages, the Bank takes into account the time horizon of risk and includes, in the total compensation for executives, a significant portion of deferred payment in the form of deferred shares and share options.
-All awards of deferred shares or grants of share options are subject to cancellation and clawback if it is determined that they were granted on the basis of materially inaccurate financial statements and/or that the employee has engaged in conduct that results in financial loss, reputational harm, restatement of financial results and/or adverse changes to the Bank's risk profile/rating.
+In determining the composition of compensation packages, the Bank takes into account the time horizon of risk and includes, in the total compensation for executives, a significant portion of deferred payment in the form of deferred shares.
+All awards of deferred shares or share options (granted in previous years) are subject to cancellation and clawback if it is determined that they were granted on the basis of materially inaccurate financial statements and/or that the employee has engaged in conduct that results in financial loss, reputational harm, restatement of financial results and/or adverse changes to the Bank's risk profile/rating.
 To ensure that its remuneration packages are competitive, the Bank regularly reviews salary levels and benefits packages based on market data provided by recognised consultants who conduct surveys on comparative groups in the financial sector.
-The determination of the Bank's variable bonus pool is fully discretionary and the factors taken into consideration include the Bank's performance. market conditions and competitive market practices.
+The determination of the Bank's variable bonus pool is fully discretionary and the factors taken into consideration include financial and non-financial metrics like the Bank's performance, audit ratings, risk indicators and compliance issues, market conditions and competitive market practices.

 The Bank adopts a performance-driven approach to compensation.
-Compensation packages are linked to personal performance, the performance of the organisational function as a whole and the overall performance of the Bank.
+Compensation packages are linked to personal performance, the performance of each business unit, and the overall performance of the Bank.
 Compensation is reviewed each year based on information from market surveys provided by reputable management consultants.

-As a consequence of the last financial crisis, the Financial Stability Forum ("FSF") developed principles and implementation standards for Sound Compensation Practices for significant financial institutions.
+As a consequence of the last financial crisis, the Financial Stability Forum developed principles and implementation standards for Sound Compensation Practices for significant financial institutions.
 The Remuneration Committee made changes to the Bank's compensation structure to increase the proportion of the deferred remuneration component for senior executives.
-The Bank's compensation practices are reviewed annually by McLagan (a business division of Aon Hewitt) which has confirmed for 2017 that the Bank had met the FSF principles and implementation standards.
+The Bank's compensation practices are reviewed annually by McLagan which has confirmed for 2018 that the Bank had met the Financial Stability Forum principles and implementation standards.

-The Bank has identified a group of senior executives whose authority and actions are deemed to have a major influence on the long term performance of the Bank.
-This group, identified as "Material Risk Takers" comprises senior management (the CEO and his direct reports), employees of senior vice president rank and above, key personnel at business units, senior control staff, and employees who had been awarded significant variable performance bonuses.
-For the "Material Risk Takers" with bonuses of at least S\$70,000 or more, at least 40% of their variable performance bonuses are deferred in the form of deferred shares and share options.
-The Board approves the compensation of the CEO, Chief Financial Officer, Chief Operating Officer, Chief Risk Officer.
-Chief Information Officer (Head, Group Operations and Technology) and Head, Global Treasury, and the Remuneration Committee approves the compensation of all other senior executives of Senior Vice President rank and above, as well as the top five employees who had been awarded significant variable performance bonuses who are below the rank of Senior Vice President.
+The Bank has identified a group of senior executives whose authority and actions are deemed to have a major influence on the long-term performance of the Bank.
+This group, identified as "Material Risk Takers" comprises senior management (the CEO and his direct reports), employees of Senior Vice President rank and above, key personnel at business units, senior control staff, and employees who had been awarded significant variable performance bonuses.
+For the "Material Risk Takers" with bonuses exceeding \$\$100,000, at least 40% of their variable performance bonuses are deferred in the form of shares.
+The Board approves the compensation of the CEO, Chief Financial Officer, Chief Operating Officer, Chief Risk Officer, Chief Information Officer (Head, Group Operations and Technology) and Head, Global Treasury, and the Remuneration Committee approves the compensation of all other senior executives of Senior Vice President rank and above, as well as the top five employees who had been awarded significant variable performance bonuses who are below the rank of Senior Vice President.

-The performance evaluation for senior executives in 2017 has been conducted in accordance with the above objectives and considerations.
+The performance evaluation for senior executives in 2018 has been conducted in accordance with the above objectives and considerations.